MRtrix3/mrtrix3/docs/reference/commands/transformconvert.rst

     transformconvert [ options ]  input [ input ... ] operation output

 -  *input*: the input(s) for the specified operation
--  *operation*: the operation to perform, one of:flirt_import, itk_import
+-  *operation*: the operation to perform, one of: flirt_import, itk_import
 -  *output*: the output transformation matrix.

 Description